muditbhaintwal/HelloK8s/README.md

         ports:
         - containerPort: 8080
 ```
-containerPort in the deployment.yaml = conatiner is listening to this port
+containerPort in the deployment.yaml = container is listening to this port